RESEARCH STARTER

 Physicists studied the particles produced in electron-positron collisions.
 One of the counters used Freon and the other used carbon dioxide, both at standard atmospheric pressure.
 At the other extreme is the MD1 detector at Novosibirsk in the Soviet Union, which used ethylene at 25 atmospheres.
 Scientists also studied the particles produced in electron-positron collisions (1980-1985).
 The TASSO detectors employed two concave ellipsoid mirrors, with one focus at the positron-electron interaction point and the other at the photomultiplier tube.
 The mirrors were formed from heat-treated Lucite sheets with a vacuum-deposited aluminum surface.

 An exotic type of counter is the silica aerogel threshold counter.
 Silica aerogel consists of strings of small (about 4 x 10-7 centimeter-diameter) spheres of amorphous silica surrounding spheres (about fifteen times bigger) of trapped air.
 The index of refraction of the solid material can be lowered from the value for pure silica (1.46) by increasing the amount of trapped air.
 The TASSO aerogel blocks were constructed with an index of 1.024.
-One difficulty with collecting the light from an aerogel counter is that visible light has a high probability for scattering.
+One difficulty with collecting the light from an aerogel counter is that visible light has a high probability of scattering.
 The average distance between scatterings is about 2.5 centimeters for blue light.
 In this case, a light collection system using diffuse scatterings was more efficient than one using focusing mirrors.
 The mean number of photoelectrons from this counter is between two and four, depending on the velocity of particles in the narrow range of acceptance.

 An example of a differential gas counter is that used in a hyperon (particle of the baryon group) beam at the Centre Europeen de Recherche Nucleaire (CERN) in Geneva, Switzerland.
 This counter used an adjustable optical system to correct for dispersion and geometric aberrations.
 The accepted velocity could be changed by varying the pressure in the chamber.
 The velocity resolution achieved was excellent, with an uncertainty in the ratio of velocity of 50 parts per million.

 In 1980, a group at the Clinton P. Anderson Meson Physics Facility in Los Alamos, New Mexico, constructed a large total-absorption water Cherenkov counter for use as a neutrino detector.
 It detected low-energy electrons or positrons created in neutrino reactions on free protons or deuterons.
 A Cherenkov counter was chosen over a scintillation counter for this application in order to avoid background signals from recoil protons in fast neutron interactions.
+The counter consisted of 6,000 liters of water enclosed in a cube with nearly 2-meter sides and about one hundred photomultiplier tubes.
+The energy resolution was about 12 percent of the energy of the electron.

 Context